Bank and Credit Card Reconciliation

-The Bank Reconciliation is a tool to make sure that all cash receipts, cash disbursements and adjustments in your account are recorded in the general ledger.
-This can be used for both Bank and Credit Card reconciliations.
+The Bank Reconciliation feature in Accounting Seed is a tool to verify that all transactions in your bank or credit card account are recorded in the general ledger as cash receipts, cash disbursements, and journal entry adjustments.
+This can be used for both bank and credit card reconciliations.
 You will need your statement for the date range selected in the new reconciliation screen to perform this exercise.
-In the reconciliation you are able to clear 4 types of transactions:
+In the reconciliation you are able to clear four types of transactions:

-- Deposits - a group of cash receipts
+- Bank Deposit: a group of cash receipts

 - Cash Disbursement

 - Navigate to Accounting Home and under Banking, click Bank Reconciliations.

 - Enter the following four fields of information from your statement: